Screening $p$-Hackers: Dissemination Noise as Bait: Model and Asymptotically Optimal Screening Using Dissemination Noise

 Third, the dataset in our model contains just one outcome variable, but in reality a typical dataset (e.g., the US Census data) contains many outcome variables and can be used to address many different questions.
 We can extend our model to allow for a countably infinite number of outcome variables $Y^{1},Y^{2},\ldots$, with each outcome associated with an independently drawn true cause and red herring.
-After the principal releases a noisy version of the data, one random outcome becomes research relevant and the agent proposes a model for this specific outcome.
-Our analysis, including the characterization of the optimal level of noise, remains unchanged in this world where the research question is not known at the time when the principal publishes the data.
-The crucial aspect of the dataset is that it is wide, which is captured by having a countable number of outcomes but an uncountable number of covariates $a$.
-The more realistic setting where data is released before a relevant question emerges provides a foundation for the principal not being able to screen the agent types by eliciting their private information about the true cause without giving them any data.
+After the principal releases a noisy version of the data, one random outcome becomes relevant and the agent proposes a model for this specific outcome.
+Our analysis remains unchanged in this world.
+This more realistic setting provides a foundation for the principal not being able to screen the agent types by eliciting their private information about the true cause without giving them any data.
 Who is a maven depends on the research question and the outcome variable being studied, and it is infeasible to test a researcher's domain expertise with respect to every conceivable future research question.

-Fourth, the policymaker's exogenous test only evaluates how well the the agent's proposal explains the raw dataset, and does not provide the agent any other way to communicate his domain expertise.
-Such a convention may arise if domain expertise is complex and difficult to convey credibly: for instance, perhaps an uninformed hacker who has found a strong association in the data can always invent a plausible-sounding story to justify why a certain covariate causes the outcome.
-We also assume that the policymaker's test is mechanically set, and does not adjust to the presence of $p$-hackers.
+Fourth, the policymaker's exogenous test only evaluates how well the agent's proposal explains the raw dataset, and does not provide the agent any other way to communicate his domain expertise.
+Such a convention may arise if domain expertise is complex and difficult to convey credibly: for instance, an uninformed hacker who has found a strong association in the data can always invent a plausible-sounding story to justify why a certain covariate causes the outcome.
+We also assume that the policymaker's test is mechanically set and does not adjust to the presence of $p$-hackers.
 This represents a short-run stasis in the science advocacy process or publication norms --- for instance, while we know how to deal with multiple hypotheses testing, a vast majority of academic journals today still treat $p < 0.05$ as a canonical cutoff for statistical significance.
 Our analysis suggests that dissemination noise can help screen out misguided policies in the short run, when the principal must take as given a policymaking environment that has not adapted to the possibility of $p$-hacking.